equinor/everest-models/docs/contribute/contribute.md

 #### CLI

 CLI, command line interface, is our forward model job main entry point to the rest of the job's functionality.
 Thus all other relevant job functionality should be referenced within this module's `main_entry_point` function.
-This function is what is going to be exposed to `Spinningjenny` plugin.
+This function is what is going to be exposed to `Everest-models` plugin.

 `main_entry_point` includes: